wp-plugins/zedity/readme.txt

 == Description ==
 Zedity is an innovative HTML5 editor that enables you to create content with unprecedented possibilities.
-Forget about struggling with layout-constraints and unleash your creativity: with complete WYSIWYG drag and drop "boxes", you can easily insert any media exactly where you want, top them with any style effects you want, and achieve impressive results that only skilled web developers could get before!
+Forget about struggling with layout-constraints and unleash your creativity: with complete WYSIWYG drag and drop "boxes", you can easily insert any media exactly where you want, top them with style effects and achieve impressive results that only skilled web developers could get before!

 Here is a video showing how powerful and easy to use Zedity is:
 [youtube http://www.youtube.com/watch?v=AOlNNbiw1-A]